MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/markdown-link-check.md

 Check the marketplace page for full details.

+Here are few:

-- `use-quiet-mode` - Specify yes to only show errors in output.
+- `use-quiet-mode` - Specify `yes` to only show errors in output.
-- `use-verbose-mode` - Specify yes to show detailed HTTP status for checked links.
+- `use-verbose-mode` - Specify `yes` to show detailed HTTP status for checked links.
+- `folder-path` - Target folder e.g. `"docs"`.

 ## Disable